IndoorAtlas/ios-sdk-examples/README.md

 ### Set up your account

 * Set up your [free developer account](https://app.indooratlas.com) in the IndoorAtlas developer portal.
-Help with getting started is available in the [Quick Start Guide](http://docs.indooratlas.com/quick-start-guide.html).
+Help with getting started is available in the [IndoorAtlas support pages](https://indooratlas.freshdesk.com/support/home).
 * To enable IndoorAtlas indoor positioning in a venue, the venue needs to be fingerprinted with the [IndoorAtlas MapCreator 2](https://play.google.com/store/apps/details?id=com.indooratlas.android.apps.jaywalker) tool.
 * To start developing your own app, create an [API key](https://app.indooratlas.com/apps).